 Class ZA – Demolition of offices and purpose built blocks of flats with the replacement of residential: Discussed with Associate Planner, Roy Hammond.

-Carrying on from Boris Johnson’s ‘Build, Build, Build’ speech, our Associate Director, Roy Hammond discusses and shares the new Permitted Development Provisions, and in particular the part that relates to the demolition of offices and purpose built blocks of flats with the replacement of residential.
+Carrying on from Boris Johnson’s ‘Build, Build, Build’ speech, Roy Hammond discusses and shares the new Permitted Development Provisions, and in particular the part that relates to the demolition of offices and purpose built blocks of flats with the replacement of residential.

 The rights provide for the demolition of existing buildings, in light industrial and residential use, so offices and the light B classes and their replacement with new build residential, and that is either a block of flats or a dwelling house.